zhang-xiaoru/zhang-xiaoru.github.io/_projects/bayesian.md

     Descriptive table for income level grouping.
 </div>

-In the project, the number of bechos are grouped with different income level.
-The income level is setted from the annual income with Low incom
+In the project, the number of vehicle are grouped with different income level.
+The income level is set from the annual income with Low income.
 # Bayesian Model Set Up
-The porposed Bayesian Model start with the data dsitribution.
-I use a simple approch where the decsistion is given by Bernoulli distribution with probability of sucess $p_{ij}$
+The proposed Bayesian Model start with the data distribution.
+I use a simple approach where the decision is given by Bernoulli distribution with probability of success $p_{ij}$

 $$
-y_{ij}\sim Bern(p_{ij}), \quad i=1,\cdots,N,\quad j=1, 2, 3.
+y_{ij}\sim\mathrm{Bern}(p_{ij}), \quad i=1,\cdots,N,\quad j=1, 2, 3.
 $$

 Here, the $i$ stands for the index of each data (individual) and $j$ represent different income group.
 The success probability $p_{ij}$ is linked with regressive variables through a logit link function as